 God said, “Let the water teem with living creatures, and let birds fly above the earth across the vault of the sky.”
 So God created the great creatures of the sea and every living thing with which the water teems and that moves about in it, according to their kinds, and every winged bird according to its kind.
 And God saw that it was good.
 God blessed them and said, “Be fruitful and increase in number and fill the water in the seas, and let the birds increase on the earth.”

 Next come the creatures of the sea and air.
 We do know that animals first developed in the oceans and for most of the history of life, that’s where animals stayed.
-Birds seem to have evolved from dinosaurs and bats and gliding flyers evolved much later from mammals.
+So the timeline holds there.
+However, birds seem to have evolved from dinosaurs and dinosaurs themselves included the first known flying vertebrates.
 Of course there’s always insects which I’d personally prefer to think of as non-sentient beings, but that’s just denial on my part.
-At any rate, creatures of the sea being the next level of conscious life makes sense, but the stuff about birds before land animals doesn’t work.
+At any rate, creatures of the sea being the next level of conscious life fits with both the text and the science.
+However, unless one assumes the the writers of the text meant insects when they said bugs, putting the creation of birds before land animals doesn’t work.
 So, it’s not an airtight theory I have going here.
+However, since the text itself is the result of human hands, God inspired though it may be, it is really only natural that there would be an error in here somewhere.
+If there weren’t, we’d be well into uncanny valley territory.

 God said, “Let the land produce living creatures according to their kinds: the livestock, the creatures that move along the ground, and the wild animals, each according to its kind.”
 And it was so.
 God made the wild animals according to their kinds, the livestock according to their kinds, and all the creatures that move along the ground according to their kinds.
 And God saw that it was good.

-Now, if we take birds to mean their ancestors, the dinosaurs, we’re not too far off.
+Now, we have land animals.
 After things like sponges, algae and insect, various amphibians and reptiles move onto land.
 I won’t go through the history of land animals, except to say that they appeared pretty late in the evolutionary game – around 400-450 million years ago.
 And of course, animals which were around when man made his appearance on the scene first showed up around 200 million years ago and didn’t really take over until after the extinction of the dinosaurs 65 million years ago.
 So the birds seem a bit out of place in our “life’s growing awareness of the world around it” theory of Genesis 1, but overall it does track with the actual development of life’s consciousness on earth.

 God said, “Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals,a and over all the creatures that move along the ground.”